ManjiriSDS/Mentorness-Internship-Project/README.md

 # 🎓 Mentorness Internship - Batch MIP-DA-10

 Welcome to my repository for the Mentorness Internship!
-This repository showcases the tasks I completed as part of Batch MIP-DA-10, where I honed my data analysis and visualization skills using SQL, Power BI, and Tableau.
+This repository showcases the tasks I completed as part of Batch MIP-DA-10, where I honed my data analysis and visualization skills using SQL and Tableau.

 ## 🌟 Internship Tasks Overview